hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 - **Review** - A HIP Author marks a HIP as ready for and requesting Editorial Review.
 - **Deferred** - A HIP under consideration for future implementation, but not set for immediate action.
 - **Withdrawn** - The HIP Author(s) have withdrawn the proposed HIP.
 This state has finality and can no longer be resurrected using this HIP number.
 If the idea is pursued at a later date—it is considered a new proposal.
-- **Stagnant** - Any HIP in `Draft` or `Review,` if inactive for a period of 6 months or greater, is moved to Stagnant.
+- **Stagnant** - Any HIP in `Draft` or `Review`, if inactive for a period of 6 months or greater, is moved to Stagnant.
 A HIP may be resurrected from this state by Authors or HIP Editors by moving it back to Draft.
 - **Rejected** - Throughout the discussion of a HIP, various ideas will be proposed that are not accepted.
 Those rejected ideas should be recorded along with the reasoning as to why they were rejected.
-This helps record the thought process behind the final version of the HIP and prevents people from bringing up the same rejected idea again in subsequent discussions.
-- **Last Call** - This is the final review window for a HIP before moving to "Accepted."
+- **Last Call** - This is the final review window for a HIP before moving to further approval stages.
 A HIP editor will assign the `Last Call` status and set a review end date (`last-call-date-time`), typically 14 days later.
-If this period results in necessary normative changes, it will revert the HIP to Review.
+- **Council Review** - [Historical] Legacy status for HIP under review by the Hedera Council.
+This status applied to HIPs submitted before the Hiero transition.
-- **TSC Review** - Some HIPs will have to be accepted by the Hiero Technical Steering Committee before getting an `Accepted` status.
-This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service`, and `Mirror` categories, but can expand to other HIPs as well, including `Process` HIPs.
+- **TSC Review** - The HIP is under review by the Hiero Technical Steering Committee.
+This is required for HIPs that affect Core, Service, or Mirror components.
-- **Accepted** - An accepted HIP is a HIP that went through the "Last Call" status period without changes to the content and is considered ready for implementation in the codebase.
+- **TSC Approved** - The HIP has been approved by the Hiero Technical Steering Committee and is ready for implementation or Hedera review.
+- **Hedera Review** - The HIP is under review by the Hedera Governing Council for deployment on the Hedera network.
+This is required for HIPs that affect Core, Service, or Mirror components.
+- **Hedera Accepted** - The HIP has been accepted by the Hedera Governing Council for deployment on the Hedera network.
+- **Accepted** - [Historical] Legacy status for HIPs that were accepted before the Hiero transition.
+For new HIPs, either TSC Approved or Hedera Accepted should be used.
 - **Final** - This HIP represents the final standard implemented in code.
-A `Final` HIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
+A Final HIP exists in a state of finality and should only be updated to correct errata.
 - **Active** - Some Informational or Process HIPs may also have a status of `Active` if they are never meant to be completed.
 An `Active` HIP may be `Withdrawn` or `Replaced` by another HIP.
 If the idea is pursued at a later date—it is considered a new proposal.
-- **Replaced** - `Replaced` HIPs are overwritten by a newer standard or implementation.
+- **Replaced** - Replaced HIPs are overwritten by a newer standard or implementation.

+### Workflow Changes

+For HIPs that affect the Core, Service, or Mirror components, the workflow is now:

+Draft → Review → Last Call → TSC Review → TSC Approved → [Hedera Review → Hedera Accepted] → Final

+The [Hedera Review → Hedera Accepted] stages are required only for HIPs that will be deployed on the Hedera network.
+For Hiero-only implementations, the TSC Approved status is sufficient to proceed to Final.

+#### Historical Workflow (Pre-Hiero)

+For historical reference, the previous workflow before the Hiero transition was:

+Draft → Review → Last Call → Council Review → Accepted → Final

+HIPs that followed this historical workflow maintain their original status designations for archival purposes.

 ### HIP Maintenance